Potomac, North Branch

 Rapid

-A class II boulder garden, ending with a short pool with eddies both left and right, the right eddy under the boughs of Rhododendron and a couple of Pine trees.
+This rapid starts at the end of the Barnum gage pool.
+It is a fairly long class II+ boulder garden, ending with another short pool with eddies both left and right, the right eddy under the boughs of Rhododendron and a couple of Pine trees.
 Both eddies (particularly the right one) have rocks just below the surface that can flip a boater on the eddy turn - keep an eye out on the eddy turn.

 Class: II+Distance: 0.7 mi